Chocobonii/generic-chunk-template/README.md

-Hell hounds, is a small chatroom proyect which encrypts the chat using AES in order to prevent intruders from spying on your messages, this complete software is developed by Pentabonyx Labs
+it is a small chunk engine system

 to assemble the program it is required to execute the command as:
 ```